gashon/scrib/README.md

 # Scrib - Blogging Application

 Scrib is a modern, easy-to-use, performant, and scalable blogging application.
-This application was built with modern web technologies including Node.js, Express, MongoDB, GraphQL, React, and TypeScript.
+This application was built with Node.js, Express, MongoDB, GraphQL, React, and TypeScript.

 ## Project Structure